EXPEDITION VIDEO 1: Tornado at Sharon/Medicine Lodge, Kansas - Watch video

 After a minute or so, I could see that tornado was going to pass about a mile to my east, and that my current location would be safe.
 After it became apparent that I was out of the tornado's path and the hail had stopped, I got out and walked over to the railroad tracks where I had a wide-open view of the tornado, now taking on a tube shape with a very large dust fan at the base.
 It was an incredible sight to be standing out in the open watching the massive spectacle in full view just a mile away in front of me.

-After this, I headed east where I along with hoardes of storm observers were blocked by law enforcement at the railroad overpass, next to the destroyed house and barns:
+After this, I headed east where I along with hoardes of storm photographers were blocked by law enforcement at the railroad overpass, next to the destroyed house and barns:

 Video frame capture: